ABFSDriver/AbfsHadoop/hadoop-tools/hadoop-azure/src/site/markdown/wasb.md

 ### ABFS Features Not Available for migrating Users
 Certain features of ABFS Driver will be available only to users using HNS accounts with ABFS driver.
-1. ABFS Driver's SAS Token Provider plugin for UserDelegation SAS and Fixed SAS.
-2. Client Provided Encryption Key (CPK) support for Data ingress and egress.
+1. Client Provided Encryption Key (CPK) support for Data ingress and egress.